 Vík í Mýrdal, Reynisfjara, Skaftafell and Jökulsárlón

 Hunkubakkar is ideally situated for day-tours to several of the most interesting places in the south and southeastern parts of the country.
-Travelling westward, it’s about 70 km / 43 mi over the black sands of Mýrdalssandur to the village of Vík í Mýrdal, and from there it’s around 10 km / 6 mi to the unique and spectacular basalt columns at Reynisfjara beach.
-Travelling east will take you around the Síða area, over the eastern section of the Skaftáreldahraun lava flow, and then around the Skeiðarársandur desert to Skaftafell (78 km / 48 mi), which is part of the Vatnajökull National Park and one of the country’s most popular natural attractions.
-From Skaftafell it’s just 60 km / 37 mi to the famous Jökulsárlón glacier lagoon at Breiðamerkursandur.
+Travelling westwards, it’s about 70 km/43 mi through the black sands of Mýrdalssandur to the village of Vík í Mýrdal, and from there it’s around 10 km/6 mi to the unique and spectacular basalt columns at Reynisfjara beach.
+Travelling east will take you by the Síða farmlands, through the eastern section of the Skaftáreldahraun lava flow.
+From there onwards via Skeiðarársandur, the outwash plain of the Skeiðarárjökull glacier to Skaftafell (78 km/48 mi), which is part of the Vatnajökull National Park and one of the country’s most popular natural attractions.
+From Skaftafell it’s just 60 km/37 mi to the famous Jökulsárlón glacier lagoon at Breiðamerkursandur.

 Hosts: Pálmi Harðarson og Jakobina Flosadóttir